 Posterior urethral valves are also seen in association with other congenital abnormalities including 2:

-- in severe cases oligohydramnios and renal dysplasia 2 (assessing the degree of renal dysplasia is difficult antenatally, although some authors believe that significantly increased echogenicity of the kidneys is an indication of poor function 2,5.
+- in severe cases oligohydramnios and renal dysplasia 2 (assessing the degree of renal dysplasia is difficult antenatally, although some authors believe that significantly increased echogenicity of the kidneys is an indication of poor function 2,5)

-A keyhole sign may be seen on ultrasound due to the distention of both the bladder and the urethra immediately proximal to the valve.
+- keyhole sign may be seen on ultrasound due to the distention of both the bladder and the urethra immediately proximal to the valve

 Following birth, findings are the same as those on antenatal ultrasound, although as patients who present after birth usually have less severe obstruction, the features may be less evident:

-The bladder is typically thick-walled and trabeculated with an elongated and dilated posterior urethra (keyhole sign) 5.
+- bladder is typically thick-walled and trabeculated with an elongated and dilated posterior urethra (keyhole sign) 5

-The kidneys in most cases are hydronephrotic, although it is important to note that in up to 10% of cases they appear normal 5.
-They may also be hyperechoic with loss of the normal corticomedullary differentiation, a manifestation of renal dysplasia 5.
+- kidneys in most cases are hydronephrotic, although it is important to note that in up to 10% of cases they appear normal 5